 Camping is located in both areas of the park at the William Houck Area Campground or the Manor Area Campground.
 Rent a cabin at Olive Green PATC Cabin for a nightly rate of $30 or at the larger Catoctin Hollow lodge for $90/night.
 Reservations are required ahead of time and can be made through the Potomac Appalachian Trail Club’s website.

-Quarantine Crack – This 5.7 is a great trad, top rope route for beginners.
+- Quarantine Crack– This 5.7 is a great trad crack route for beginners.
 This climb has seven other climbs on the same wall.
 Start at the prominent crack on the left end of the wall and follow it to the top.

 Rocks State Park is a 40-minute drive north of Baltimore.
 It is known for having the best trad routes in all of Maryland.
 It has three main climbing areas: King and Queen Seat, Strawberry Jam Pillar, and Smoke and Ash Crag.
 These areas include about 25 routes ranging from 5.4 to 5.12.
 Most routes can be top-roped.
 The main wall gets early sun, so it’s great for early morning climbers or shaded afternoon climbs.